domestic-violence-survivors3/back-end/README.md

 ```
 POST /auth/register
 ```
-> POST will register a new user into the database.
+> POST will register a new user into the database

 <br>